My Little Pony: Friendship Is Magic fan fiction: Slashfics

-Slashfics (or shipfics) in the My Little Pony fandom refer to slash and femslash stories focusing on romantic relationships between characters of the same gender.
+Slashfics (or shipfics) in the My Little Pony fandom refer to slash and femslash (also referred to as yuri) stories focusing on romantic relationships between characters of the same gender.
 Within the brony fandom, these relationships are colloquially termed "fillyfooling" for mare-to-mare relationships and "coltcuddling" for stallion-to-stallion relationships.
-As Friendship Is Magic mostly consists of female characters, lesbian stories make up a large portion of romantic fan fiction on FIMFiction.
+As Friendship Is Magic mostly consists of female characters, lesbian stories make up a large portion of romantic fan fiction on Fimfiction.

 Clopfics

 Clopfics are explicit or pornographic My Little Pony fan fiction.
-On FIMFiction, such stories are labeled with the "sex" or "porn" tag.
+On Fimfiction, such stories are labeled with the "sex" or "porn" tag.

 Analysis

 Hybrid masculinity

-Unlike many fan fiction communities that tend to mostly be female, FIMFiction has a predominantly male audience.
+Unlike many fan fiction communities that tend to mostly be female, Fimfiction has a predominantly male audience.
 In a 2022 study, researchers identified two approaches to masculinity among bronies.
 Emotive interpreters engaged with the show and its fan fiction primarily for emotional expression and described finding the show during a period of emotional need.
 They valued the community as a space where they could express emotions more freely than in traditional masculine spaces, and their fan fiction often emphasizes themes of friendship and emotional growth.
 In contrast, aggrieved remixers (which, according to the study, was the dominant group) transformed the show by frequently introducing violent themes and sexual content that reinterpreted the show's feminine elements through a traditionally masculine lens.